adeira/universe/src/mrtnzlml-meta/travel.md

 You can consider this document to be a checklist for your travels.
 But first - you should start with this article: https://medium.com/s/story/digital-nomads-are-not-the-future-be360c7911b4

+- [ ] check expiration of your ID, passport, credit cards, vaccination
+- [ ] buy flight tickets in advance (even for departure when outside of EU)
+- [ ] check Airbnb / Beroomers options
+- [ ] check coworking options

 # Travel info
 Need to know something about your new destination?
 This will help you: